-- The root powder can be taken in dose of 500 mg-1 gram.
+- The root powder can be taken in a dose of 500 mg-1 gram.

-- The tincture is taken in dose of 20-30 drops.
+- The tincture is taken in a dose of 20-30 drops.

 - Plant can cause dermatitis on contact.

-- Do not use in high dose or for longer periods of time.
+- Do not use in a high dose or for a longer periods of time.

 - It is hot in nature, so should be used with caution in summer and by hot temperament individuals and menstruating women.

 - It should be taken only in recommended doses.

 - When taken in excess, it irritates the mucous membrane of intestine causing bloody stools, tetanus-like spasms and profound stupor.